chostett/illuminesce/content/blog/posts/2025-01-05-Elon-Musk/index.md

 I'd love to hear it.

-Many thanks to Nicky Flowers for the inspiration.
+Many thanks to Nicky Flowers for the inspiration and to Emily, Sam, Crystal and mabbees for the great conversation today that kicked off this post.